ballerina-platform/module-ballerina-sql/docs/spec/spec.md

    This record can be defined as an open or a closed record according to the requirement.
 If an open record is defined, the returned stream type will include both defined fields in the record and additional database columns fetched by the SQL query which are not defined in the record.
-Additional Column names added to the returned record as in the SQL query.
+Additional column names added to the returned record as in the SQL query.
 If the record is defined as a close record, only defined fields in the record are returned or gives an error when additional columns present in the SQL query.